IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 !!! warning "Filename Extensions"
     Windows defaults to hiding filename extensions when viewing files on the microSD card.
-The ".opt" extension in the option filename must be present and cannot not be followed by any other characters.
-The best way to verify this is by turning off the hiding of filename extensions in Windows Explorer: under Options, select the View tab and then uncheck the box for "Hide extensions for known file types".
+The ".opt" extension in the option filename must be present and cannot be followed by any other characters.
+The best way to verify this is by turning off the hiding of filename extensions in Windows Explorer.
+Do this under Options, select the View tab and then uncheck the box for "Hide extensions for known file types".

 ---